-Water Repellent Sealer: Water repellent sealers are penetrating sealers that won't change the look or color of the garage floor.
-They will chemically react in the pores to form a water repellent barrer in the pores that reduces water absorption by up to 95%.
+Water Repellent Sealer: Water repellent sealers are penetrating sealers that won’t change the look or color of the garage floor.
+They will chemically react in the pores to form a water repellent barrier in the pores that reduces water absorption by up to 95%.
 They will help to reduce staining and deterioration caused by water absorption.

 The best type of water repellent sealer to use is a Silane-Siloxane water repellent sealer.
 Siliconate sealers can be used on garage floors, but if the concrete is dense (which most garage floors are), then a white film will be left behind on the surface.
-Silane-Siloxane sealers won't change the look or color of the concrete, regardless of the density of the floor.

 - Armor SX5000: Solvent based Silane-Siloxane water repellent sealer.